Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 With these factors in mind, the question becomes, what can I do to improve my team’s digital literacy?

-A good place to start is by clearly communicating the value of digital literacy to employees.
+To put these skills into action, an excellent place to start is by clearly communicating the value of digital literacy to employees.
 In other words: what’s in it for me?
 For example, you might explain that digital literacy can improve productivity, expand knowledge, offer new skills, and help people remain employable.
-You might also explain the benefits of professional development, and how digital literacy is a key part of a successful professional development plan.
-For a closer look at that topic, be sure to read our article on the benefits of professional development.
+You can also explain that digital literacy is vital to any successful professional development plan.
+For a closer look at that topic, check out our article on the benefits of professional development.

 Next, it is essential to set clear, measurable objectives to ensure you achieve the desired outcomes.
 These objectives will help you decide which digital literacy skills to prioritise.
-It is a good idea to collaborate with employees to design these objectives, to ensure everyone’s goals and perspectives are considered.
+Collaborate with employees to design these objectives to ensure everyone’s goals and perspectives are reflected.

 WeLearn provides an example of setting digital literacy objectives, explaining, “if you’re looking to build your digital skill set, you need to know what you are using technology for and if there are ways to use it more efficiently.
 Not everyone needs to know how to code to succeed at their job, but perhaps that’s an important element of your position.
 Whether it’s learning how to create a podcast or make an Instagram account, defining your objectives will put you on the right track to reaching your digital literacy goals.”